mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ### 2. Use [tss-react](https://github.com/garronej/tss-react)

-The API is similar to JSS `makeStyles` but work with emotion.
+The API is similar to JSS `makeStyles` but works with emotion.

   <!-- Add material-ui component migration example -->